MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study2B exercise 1 to 5.md

 -   *Create a customer trade agreement for specific customers, a specific item and for a certain date range.*

--   *Set up a supplementary item to be included with the sale of a particular item.*

 -   *Generate rebates and process rebate claims for payment.*

 Exercise \#1 Enter and confirm sales order